 Smart Retailer (SR): What’s the best idea you ever had, and how did that work out for you?

 Blue Pomegranate Gallery (BPG): Every Memorial weekend, we open our gardens at our home for a public art tour and sale, featuring various works of art for the outdoors, created by different artists each year.
 This sale has turned into a wonderful annual event over the past seven years, attracting thousands of people over the course of the weekend.
 This event is not only about art and craft, but the art of gardening.
 Jason and I have built extensive gardens on our acre of land over the last 12 years.
 Each year we add a new feature.
 Believe it or not, this weekend has grown to be a bigger sales event than the entire month of December at the gallery!

 (SR): What shows do you attend as a buyer?
 Do you have a favorite?

-(BPG): We attend ACRE Philadelphia, American Handmade market.
-ACRE is affiliated with indieme.com, which has been a wonderful source to buy as a gallery owner but also to sell wholesale as an artist.
+(BPG): We attend American Handcrafted Philadelphia (Emerald Expositions), American Handmade market, which has been a wonderful source to buy as a gallery owner but also sell wholesale as an artist

 (SR): What are you most passionate about?
 How do you inject that passion into your business?